Sonny Liston: Subsequent fights

 After the second loss to Ali, Liston stayed out of the ring for more than a year.
 He returned with four consecutive knockout victories in Sweden between July 1966 and April 1967, all four co-promoted by former world heavyweight champion Ingemar Johansson.
 One of the victories was over Amos Johnson, Liston's former sparring partner, who had recently defeated British champion Henry Cooper.
+He was denied entry to the 1967 WBA tournament to find a successor to Ali who had been stripped of his title following his refusal to be drafted into the US military during the Vietnam war.

 Liston returned to the United States and won seven fights, all by knockout, in 1968, increasing his string to eleven.
 America's first look at Liston since the Ali rematch was when he fought fifth–ranked Henry Clark in a nationally broadcast bout in July 1968.
 He won by a seventh-round technical knockout, and seemed on the verge of making a comeback to the big time.
 He talked of a fight with Joe Frazier, claiming, "It'd be like shooting fish in a barrel."
 Liston won 14 consecutive bouts, 13 by knockout, before fighting third-ranked Leotis Martin, previously beaten by Clark, in December 1969.
 Liston decked Martin with a left hook in the fourth round and dominated most of the fight, but Martin came back and knocked Liston out cold in the ninth round.
 Unfortunately for Martin, however, his career ended after that fight due to a detached retina he suffered during the bout.

 Liston won his final fight, a tough but one-sided match against future world title challenger Chuck Wepner in June 1970.
 The bout was stopped after the ninth round due to cuts over both of Wepner's eyes.
 Wepner needed 72 stitches and suffered a broken cheekbone and nose.
 Wepner, who also fought George Foreman and Muhammad Ali, said after his career was over that Liston was the hardest puncher he faced.